Unthrottled/blog/_posts/2017-04-23-Startup-CDI.md

     2017-04-24 13:58:08,096 INFO  [org.jboss.as.server] (main) WFLYSRV0010: Deployed "startup-cdi.war" (runtime-name : "startup-cdi.war")
     2017-04-24 13:58:08,099 INFO  [org.wildfly.swarm] (main) WFSWARM99999: WildFly Swarm is Ready

-Where `2017-04-24 13:58:07,989 ERROR [stderr] (ServerService Thread Pool -- 11) EJB Singleton Bean Doing Startup Work!` was outputted to standard error (to help distinguish it in the command prompt).
+Where `2017-04-24 13:58:07,989 ERROR [stderr] (ServerService Thread Pool -- 11) EJB Singleton Bean Doing Startup Work!` was outputted to standard error (to help distinguish it in the command prompt) when the `@PreDestroy` method was invoked on the Startup Singleton bean.
 This tells us that our Singleton Bean was created on application startup and was able to do work!

 When you give the process SIGKILL `CTRL+C` you should get this: